Section 10. Classifications.

 Section 90.
 Special Session.

 A special session of the House shall be called by the president to consider only such business as shall be mentioned in the call, on a three-fourths affirmative vote of the members of the Board of Trustees present and voting in a regular or special meeting, or on written request of one-fifth of the officially certified delegates who comprised the last House, provided such request shall be made by at least one (1) delegate each from not less than one-fifth of the component societies.
-The time and place of any special session of the House shall be determined by the president, provided the time selected shall be not for more than forty-five (45) days after the date the vote was taken or the request received.
+The time and place of any special session of the House shall be determined by the president, provided the time selected shall not be more than forty-five (45) days after the date the vote was taken or the request received.
 The executive director shall send an official notice of the time and place of each special session and a statement of the business to be considered to every officially certified delegate and alternate of the then current House, not less than thirty (30) days before the opening meeting of any such session.

 Section 100.
 Quorum.

 One-half of the voting members of the House shall constitute a quorum for the transaction of business at any meeting of any session.